pcsong33/cs279r-todo-app/README.md

 You can view the page at this [link](https://pcsong33.github.io/cs279r-todo-app/).
 In order to run the project locally, make sure that you have Node.js (and NPM) intalled.

+### App Features
+- Add tasks by entering activities in the top box.
+- Favorite tasks by clicking the star icon.
+- Delete tasks by clicking the trash icon.

 ### How to install Node.js

 Links: